rosesause0/bedrockpairity/README.md

 - BABY SQUIDS
 - Bedrock wither

-COMMANDS
-- gamerules
-  - more
-    - functioncommandlimit
-    - showtags

 SOUNDS
 - dropping an items makes a popping sound
 - hitting the air makes an attack sound